 Practice makes nearly perfect.
 However long you have practiced your unhealthy addiction, is how long it has been gaining momentum.
 So, now it's time to start practicing the healthy and remove the unhealthy.

 Your thoughts have value!

 Your thoughts are governing your life!

 When we govern our thoughts, we begin to be more deliberate in our living, and this caution and care will create more happiness, more joy, and more vitality.

 One more thing!

-It is human nature that makes us despise people who condemn us, criticize us, discourage us, or judge us, and that is why I have tried with all my might to eliminate these behaviors from my life.
-This includes condemning, criticizing, discouraging and/or judging myself.
+It is human conditioning that makes us despise people who condemn us, criticize us, discourage us, or judge us, and that is why I have tried with all my might to eliminate these behaviors from my life.
+This includes condemning, criticizing, discouraging, and/or judging myself.

 If you tend to condemn, criticize, discourage, or judge others, I can almost guarantee it's a habit.
 Therefore, I can almost guarantee you are condemning, criticizing, discouraging, and judging yourself.